JFDeprecated/Vibot/README.md

 `uninstall` - uninstall Oscalite Vibot Wireless

-**Please note that the "add to login items" feature may not work if you change the application file name without changing the word "Oscalite Vibot Wireless” in the line `my checkLoginItems("Oscalite Vibot", my_path)`.**
+**Please note that the "add to login items" feature may not work if you change the application file name without changing `”Oscalite Vibot Wireless”` in the line `my checkLoginItems("Oscalite Vibot", my_path)`.**

 Developed by Jordan Fung.